miriamschulz/German_noun_frequency_tool/README.md

 The program takes as input either a noun or a frequency and retrieves German nouns that are similar in frequency, divided into 3 frequency groups.
 Additional search criteria include word length, gender, case and numerus.

-The program was designed to help in the construction of psycholinguistic stimuli that require several target words of comparable frequency, length, gender, etc.
+The program was designed to facilitate the construction of psycholinguistic stimuli that require several target words of comparable frequency, length, gender, etc.

 Usage:
 `python german_noun_frequency_tool.py `